Finding Volumes with Definite Integrals

 Now recall that just as $ab_1 + ab_2 + ab_3 = a(b_1 + b_2 + b_3)$, we can pull the constant factor "$a$" out of the summation $\sum_{i=1}^n ab_i$ to obtain the product, $a \sum_{i=1}^n b_i$.
 Pulling out the factor of $h$ from the first Riemann sum above, we can clearly see that $$\underbrace{\sum_{i=1}^n h \cdot f(x_i^*) \Delta x}_{\textrm{approx. volume}} = \underbrace{h}_{\textrm{height}} \cdot \underbrace{\left[\sum_{i=1}^n f(x_i^*) \Delta x\right]}_{\textrm{approx. base area}}$$ We know that the expression on the left is the approximated volume -- but look at the expression on the right!
 The part inside the brackets is precisely the corresponding approximation to the area of the base shape that was extruded to make the volume in question!

-In this way, we know that if we take pretty much any base shape bound by curves that has area $A$ and extrude it vertically so the resulting solid has a height/extrusion length of $h$, then the volume of that solid is $V = A \cdot h$.
+In this way, we know that if we take pretty much any base shape bound by curves whose area, $A$, can be found with a similar definite integral, and extrude it vertically to a height $h$, then the volume of that solid is $V = h \cdot A_{base}$.

 Using Extruded Volumes to Approximate Cross-sectional Slices of Other Volumes

-Imagine now, if you will -- what if when we sliced up some solid and saw thin cross-sectional volumes that weren't easily approximated by by cuboids, or cylinders, but by one of the other shapes above instead?
+Suppose we are slicing up some solid whose volume we seek and see thin cross-sectional volumes that aren't easily approximated by by cuboids, but by one of the above thin volumes instead?

 (Note that this is not a solid for which we have a familiar name -- one might say it looks roughly cone-shaped, but this solid is definitely not a cone, given the sharp curved edge across its top formed by the top vertices of those triangular cross-sections.)